Virgula0/awesome-backdoors/LanguageDependent/README.md

 > Language: PHP

-Allows modification of PHP source code by adding a stealth backdoor that can be harder to spot for unaware users.
+Allows modification of PHP source code by adding a stealth backdoor that can be hard to spot for unaware users.